Frequently Asked Questions Regarding Online Classes

 Do I have to pay for Blackboard access?

 Blackboard access is included as part of your fees.
 A separate subscription or access code is not required.

 When will my classes appear on my Blackboard account?

-Do I ever have to come to campus for an online course?
+Do I ever have to come to campus for a distance education course?

-Some online courses require that you come to campus to take tests; some require that the final exam be taken on campus or at a proctored location; and others have no face-to-face requirements.
-On the first day of class, carefully read your syllabus for the course for details.
-Or prior to enrolling in the course, you may ask/email the instructor for details.
+Some courses require that you come to campus to take tests; some require that the final exam be taken on campus or at a proctored location, and others have no face-to-face requirements.
+Refer to your syllabus for the course for details, or prior to enrolling in the course, you may ask/email the instructor for details.